h5law/rfq/README.md

 ## Build and Run

-In order to build and run the simulation simply run the following:
+In order to build and run the simulation simply execute the following:

 ```console
 $ go build